Strike a better deal

 You’ll get access to a range of flexible repayment options.

 Take a three month payment break or skip months.
 Make overpayments to save interest or reduce your term.
-Split your mortgage between fixed and variable rates, and choose from the same rates as new customers at the end of your fixed rate period.
+Split your mortgage between fixed and variable rates, and choose from our rate options available to existing customers at the end of your fixed rate period.
 Find out more.

 Switching isn’t just easy, it’s flexible.